What to Do After a Supply Chain Layoff: A Step-by-Step Guide

 4. Up-to-Date Knowledge

-Given the dynamic nature of supply chain management, staying up-to-date with industry trends, practices, and technologies is essential.
-Certification programs ensure that professionals are aware of and equipped to handle the latest developments in the field.
+Given the dynamic nature of supply chain management, staying current with industry trends, practices, and technologies is essential.
+According to the WEF Future of Jobs Report 2025, over 50% of supply chain and manufacturing leaders cite skills gaps and talent attraction as major barriers to transformation.
+Certification programs help close that gap by ensuring professionals are equipped to handle the latest developments in the field.
+As the demand for AI-adjacent skills in supply chain continues to grow, certified professionals are increasingly better positioned to meet those expectations.

-But with a multitude of certifications available, the question for many professionals and employers is: "Which are the most sought-after supply chain certifications in the industry?"
-This article delves into that question and explores why these certifications are highly valued by employers.
+But with a multitude of certifications available, the question for many professionals and employers is: which are the most sought-after supply chain certifications in the industry?
+This article explores that question and examines why these certifications are highly valued by employers.

 1. Certified Supply Chain Professional (CSCP)